dogweather/forkful/content/en/fish-shell/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-Sending HTTP requests is a way to communicate with web servers, fetching or sending data as needed.
-Programmers use HTTP requests to interact with APIs or web services, enabling applications to access resources, services, and data on the internet.

 ## How to:
 Fish doesn't have built-in commands for sending HTTP requests, but you can use `curl` right from the shell:

 ```Fish